technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 9 - Create and use agent experience profiles.md

 generated](./media/media9/image14.png)

-**Summary** - You created an agent experience profile and configure parameters to the profile in the Customer Admin service center.
+**Summary** - You created an experience profile and configure parameters to the profile in the Copilot Admin service center.